 Now the fun starts

 Now that the boring stuff is done, we can get into a chart.
-My example chart is the chart of today.
+My example chart is the chart for today (the day I wrote this).
 The planets have made plenty of good aspects for us to look at.
 Go ahead and pop it up on your screen or print it out, so you can follow along.